eabraham2623/odinProjectRuby/foundations/intro_flexbox/README.md

 # Knowledge Check
 * Difference between flex container and flex element is that flex containers contain flex elements, containers have `display: flex` property
+* To create a flex item, put it inside the container